-For those students who choose not to attend a four-year university directly out of high school, the ability to transfer from a California Community College (CCC) to a four-year institution for upper division coursework maintains the state's commitment to educational opportunity for all.
+For those students who choose not to attend a four-year university directly out of high school, the ability to transfer from a California Community College (CCC) to a four-year institution helps sustains the state's commitment to educational opportunity for all.
 The Master Plan calls for UC to ensure that 60% of its enrolled undergraduates be at the junior or senior level in order to ensure adequate upper division spaces for transfer students from the CCCs.
-Accordingly, UC's Commission on the Future recommended that UC, as it improves the transfer function, pursue the goal of seeking to reach the ratio of enrolling one new California resident CCC transfer student for every two new California resident freshmen.
+Accordingly, UC's Commission on the Future recommended that UC, as it improves the transfer function, pursue the goal of enrolling one new California resident CCC transfer student for every two new California resident freshmen.